"I feel like I've fought so hard to try to get people to understand me, or know who I am, or see me for me. And people just don't want to sometimes."

 Faith anchored everything.
 Stephen Baldwin's evangelical Christianity shaped the household, and Hailey still shares Bible quotations on social media.
 Her mother Kennya regularly prays with a pastor's wife for Hailey and Justin.
 This spiritual foundation gave Hailey structure, but it also introduced an early awareness of external judgment.

 "When I look back on my childhood and how I grew up, I have very fond, beautiful memories," Hailey has said.
 But she's also noted that she's "not super close" with her family now, having built her own independent life.
-For a Type 3, this separation isn't coldness—it's the natural result of defining oneself through personal achievements rather than inherited identity.
+That separation isn't coldness—it's the natural result of someone who defines herself through what she's built rather than what she inherited.

 At 17, Hailey signed with Ford Models.
 Within a year, she had her first commercial campaign with French Connection and walked her runway debut for Topshop.